RobertCraigie/prisma-client-py/docs/reference/config.md

 ### Prisma Version

 This option controls the version of Prisma to use.
-It should be noted that this is intended to be internal and only the pinned prisma version is guaranteed to be supported.
+It should be noted that this is intended to be internal and only the pinned Prisma version is guaranteed to be supported.

 | Option           | Environment Variable  | Default  |
 | ---------------- | --------------------- | -------- |